rjorton/OIE2023/README.md

 ***
 ### Questions

-**Question 7** – how many reads are mapped to the sars2_ref.fasta genome for sample Sim2?
+**Question 7** – how many reads are in the original FASTQ files and how manu reads are mapped to the sars2_ref.fasta genome for sample Sim2?

 **Question 8** – how many reads are unmapped?
 ***